 I found myself on the plane back home the next day (and got better, thanks for asking).

-Soon after returning, I had a chat with a wildly successful entrepreneur who explained to me what had happened.
-Having met her and her team in a training session she was giving here in Helsinki, we ended up having lunch nearby.
+Soon after, I had lunch with a wildly successful entrepreneur who explained to me what had happened.

-Her name was Celinne da Costa, and there was something she said that stuck with me because I’m all about connection.
-I love understanding how we humans work.
+What she said stuck with me because I’m all about connection.
+I love understanding how us humans work.
 How we communicate.
 And she told me something that would help me understand why my message (or that of my clients) was often not getting through.

 You know, we never like taking in info that doesn't fit our belief system.
 The doctor sitting in front of you and saying you have to quit smoking.
 Your wife telling you you'll need to get your ass off the couch.
 Your friend telling you you got anger issues.